 - An increase in the prevalence of sleep disorders

 At the most basic level, sleep lets us enjoy our days feeling rested and energized.
-However, it is also a vital part of our overall wellbeing.
+However, it is also a vital part of our overall well-being.
 Lack of sleep has been associated with faster cellular aging and a greater risk of illness.
 In deep sleep, our bodies regulate chemicals like insulin and glucose.
 It also carries out a variety of important biological processes such as cell regeneration and muscle growth.

-The breathing exercises, asanas (poses), and mindfulness used in yoga foster a sense of relaxation and calm.
+Breathing exercises, asanas (poses), and mindfulness used in yoga foster a sense of relaxation and calm.
 They encourage us to wind down before bed.
 The impact this has on our sleep quality has been observed in studies.
 Participants who practiced yoga fell asleep faster and stayed asleep longer.
 This is great news for anyone who spends hours tossing and turning!

 Responsibility at work, caring for elderly parents, looking after children and the financial stress of bills and mortgages can all pile on the pressure.